 The driver cut the engine and we drifted over the turquoise water in silence.
 I watched our guide slip into the water and Dave do the same.
 I crossed my fingers and followed after them, praying that I wouldn’t be attacked by an octopus.

 I bobbed in the ocean, my feet flapping uselessly in my fins.
 “You ready?”
 Our guide called out to us before diving underwater and out of sight.
-In a panic, I snapped my mask down over my face, shoved the snorkel in my mouth and threw myself facedown into the water.
+In a hurry, I snapped my mask down over my face, shoved the snorkel in my mouth and threw myself face down into the water.
 I flailed my arms in an attempt to force myself forward, each frantic gasp taking in more seawater than oxygen.
 I thrashed in the water, gulping down water and retching as I began to run out of air.

-In a panic, I flipped myself back upright and ripped off my mask, gagging and willing myself not to throw up.
+Full of alarm, I flipped myself back upright and ripped off my mask, gagging and willing myself not to throw up.
 I didn’t want to attract a killer octopus with my continental vomit.
 My eyes were sore and streaming, my hair was stuck to my face, I had snot plastered over my cheeks and I was dribbling down my chin.
 I felt like Neptune, emerging from the watery depths.
 That is, if Neptune was known for wailing while drenched in bodily fluids.
 And was a girl.

 Snorkeling.
 I love it.